Newton County, Georgia: Education

+Most of Newton County is in the Newton County School System.
+Portions in Social Circle are in the Social Circle City School District.

 Politics

 For the first half of the 20th century, Newton County followed the regular Solid South pattern of voting Democratic.
-It would later become a state bellwether from 1968 to 2004--meaning that Newton's voting was an accurate predictor of the overall statewide winner.
-From 2008 to 2016 Newton had been narrowly won by Democrats thanks to its location within the Atlanta metro and the influx of progressive voters both the region and Newton have experienced in recent years.
-This margin ballooned to a double digit percentage in 2020 as Joe Biden flipped the state back into the Democratic column.
+It would later become a state bellwether from 1968 to 2004—meaning that the county's voting intention was an accurate predictor of the overall statewide winner.
+From 2008 to 2016, Newton County had been narrowly won by Democrats thanks to its location within the Atlanta metro as well as the influx of progressive voters both the region and Newton proper have experienced in recent years.
+This margin ballooned to a double-digit percentage in 2020 when Joe Biden flipped the state back into the Democratic column; Kamala Harris built upon this margin four years later, winning Newton by just over 15% even as she narrowly lost Georgia and the election.